Dapto, New South Wales: Dapto Uniting Church

 Dapto Uniting Church is located in the heart of Dapto, next to the Dapto Medical Centre on the Princes Highway.
 Services are held at 9:30am every Sunday morning and incorporate both contemporary and tradition styles of worship.
-Children's programs are held during the Sunday service, Sunday's Cool, and mid-week on Wednesdays, Tiddlywinks playgroup.
+Children's programs are held during the Sunday service, Sunday's Cool, and there is a youth program, G1Youth of the second and fourth Saturday evening each month during school terms.
 The Dapto Uniting congregation is a healthy community composed of people of all generations, cultures and backgrounds.

 The Dapto Uniting Church traces its roots right back to 1841 when Sunday services were first held in a Dapto schoolroom under the leadership of Presbyterian minister Rev. John Tait.
 With the establishment of the railway network in 1887, the Dapto area experienced a period of continued urban expansion over the ensuing decades.
 The current red brick building, St Andrews, was officially opened and dedicated on 7 February 1959.
 Construction work commenced in 1981 to attach new hall facilities to the existing church building.

 For many years, the Dapto Uniting family has sought to serve the local community, through ministries such as the Op Shop, regular Market Days, Family Fun Days and group Heart & Soul Exercise sessions.

-St. John's Catholic Church
+St John's Catholic Church

-St. John's Church is the public worship centre of Dapto's Catholic population, and can be found in Jeramatta Street.
-Mass times are: Saturday Vigil Mass – 5:00pm, and Sundays at 7:30, 9:30 and 6:00pm.
-Cups of tea may be had after every mass.
-It also has a new Youth Group.
+St John's Church is the public worship centre of Dapto's Catholic population, and can be found in Jeramatta Street.